ledgerW/pathlight/memory-bank/activeContext.md

 - Following SEO best practices for all content pages

 - Using structured JSON data for storing AI-generated results
-- Implementing a three-tier payment model (purpose: $0.99, plan: $4.99, pursuit: $4.99/month subscription)
+- Implementing a simplified two-tier payment model (purpose: free, pursuit: $4.99/month subscription)
 - Using a multi-layered authentication approach with localStorage, Authorization headers, and cookies
 - Using environment-specific cookie settings for authentication
 - Using intelligent content parsing to extract structured information from AI-generated text